jeffreykegler/hoonlint/misc/whitespace.md

 ## BARCAB

-BARCAB runes do not reanchor.
+BARCAB runes do not curry.

 *From `sys/vane/jael.hoon`, lines 697-827:*
 ```